-Max Perry Mueller discusses the role of race in the Church of Jesus Christ of Latter-day Saints.
+Max Perry Mueller discusses the role of race in the Church of Jesus Christ of Latter-day Saints and the Book of Mormon.
 He shares stories about prominent pioneer saints like Hyrum Smith and Joseph F. Smith.
 Mueller also discusses Jane Manning James and her unique statement, “I am white except for the color of my skin.”

 Who is Max Perry Mueller?